BikLab/MARS8180-EnvDataSci/week4b-visualizing-data-quality.md

 ## Assessing Data Quality using QIIME2

 First, we need to convert our data into a QIIME2 artifact file (ends with a .qza extension).
 We can do this using several methods.
-Either we can use a manifest file that a list of files and their respective paths.
+For example, we can use a manifest file that a list of files and their respective paths.

 A manifest will contain a sample identifier, along with the file paths of those samples.
-The manifest file can contain environmental variables (e.g., $HOME or $PWD).
+The manifest file can contain variables (e.g., $HOME or $PWD).
 The following example illustrates a simple fastq manifest file for paired-end read data for three samples.

 |sample-id|forward-absolute-filepath|reverse-absolute-filepath|